MOJACAR, ALMERIA – HOW TO GET THERE AND WHAT TO DO

 Great live music venues in Mojacar Playa include Ankara, Yamaya, Maui Beach, and Valery.
 Be aware that some do close end of September/beginning of October, especially if they are beach bars.

-Rest assured that there are still venues that are open in autumn and winter with live music all year.
-Check out https://mojacarbands.net/ for gigs in and around Mojacar.
+Although Mojacar is a lot quieter than in the summer months, rest assured that there are still venues that are open in autumn and winter offering live music.
+Check out Mojacar Live for gigs in and around Mojacar.

 As well as the live music scene, which can also include afternoon gigs, there’s a choice of nightclubs, restaurants, and bars.
 Note, the same with bars, that the nightclub scene is buzzier in the summer with some of the clubs closing for the winter.

-On a more sedate note, if you love a quiz, ooh ooh me too, *waves hands in the air*, check out Gure-Toki Taberna and Mimi’s Bar.
-Both of these are at the top end of the Playa near Hotel Continental
+On a more sedate note, if you love a quiz, ooh ooh me too, *waves hands in the air*, check out Badgers, Scotty’s El Tropico and Meson Meme

 Not sure if you could head to a music bar or a quiz on your own?
 Head on over to How To Travel Solo If You’re Shy And An Introvert